mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/default-rendering.en.md

 ```
 ]]]

-The result of rendering the Brick should look like the image below.
+The result of rendering the Brick should blook like the image below, presenting a text and a standard visual.

 <center>